 This persistent weed often sneaks up on producers in spring and can quickly take over a pasture.
-Find answers to controlling thistle growth and spread in these frequently asked questions.
+These frequently asked questions provide answers in the control of thistle growth and spread.

 Q: What are the most troublesome thistles in Alabama?

-Musk thistle or nodding thistle (Carduus nutans) is the most aggressive nonnative thistle in Alabama.
+Musk thistle or nodding thistle (Carduus nutans) is the most aggressive non-native thistle in Alabama.
 Yellow thistle, also known as horrible thistle (Cirsium horridulum), is native and abundant throughout much of the state.
 Milk thistle (Silybum marianum), another exotic, is occasionally found in Alabama as a pasture weed.
-Bull thistle (Cirsium vulgare) is very uncommon, and Canada thistle (Cirsium arvense) is extremely rare, if at all present.
+Bull thistle (Cirsium vulgare) is uncommon, and Canada thistle (Cirsium arvense) is extremely rare if present at all.

 Q: How can I tell them apart?

 Identifying thistles when they are in the rosette stage can be extremely difficult.
 However, the mature plants are easily distinguished:

 - Musk thistle has large, nodding, solitary flower heads with wide, single spine-tipped bracts that curve upward.
 Flowers are deep rose to violet or purple and rarely white.
 Stems are winged and spiny.

 - Yellow thistle has large, clustered flower heads with spiny, feathery bracts that almost enclose each flower’s entire head.
 Flowers are yellow or reddish- purple and rarely white.
 Stems are covered in fine hairs and hairlike projections.

 - Milk thistle has solitary flower heads with stiff, spiny bracts that often curve downward.
 Flowers are purple, and the stems are hairless and not winged.